ReyesxRoyal/atlas-headphones/README.md

 ## Project Description
 - Atlas Headphones is a project inspired by a real-world design challenge, where we were tasked with turning a Figma desgin into a fully responsive, accessible web page.
 - We implement a design from scratch using a given figma page.
 Once the design is implemented in both HTML and CSS, it'll have to be accessibile and responsive.
-- My partner Raesean and I created 3 different model for this figma.
-Raesean worked on the Desktop version while I work on the tablet part of the css then we got together to work on the mobile part.
+- My partner Kevin and I created 3 different model for this figma.
+Kevin worked on the Desktop version while I work on the tablet part of the css then we got together to work on the mobile part.

 ## About the Developers
-I'm Rasheed Wbite, a full-stack developer focused on creating an accessible and responsive design.
+I'm Rasheed White, a full-stack developer focused on creating an accessible and responsive design.
 Connect with me on **[LinkedIn](https://www.linkedin.com/in/raeseanwhite/)**
 My partner KEVIN and I collaborated on this project, bringing together our individual strengths to create this responsive webpage.

 ## Implemented Features